COL Sean Morrow

 sean.morrow [at] westpoint.edu

 COL Morrow joined the 10th Mountain Division in 2013 and served as a battalion operations officer and a brigade executive officer in southeastern Afghanistan.
 Most recently, he commanded the United Nations Command Security Battalion in Panmunjom, Korea.
 In this role, he served on the Tri-Lateral Commission, representing the United Nations Command in talks with the Republic of Korea and the Democratic People’s Republic of Korea.
-He participated in more than 40 direct engagements with the North Korean military and hosted U.S., ROK, and DPRK leaders for a historic 2019 meeting.
+He participated in more than 40 direct engagements with the North Korean military and hosted United States, Republic of Korea, and Democratic People's Republic of Korea leaders for a historic 2019 meeting.

 He resides in West Point, New York, with his wife, Meghan, and their three sons: Paddy, Cormac, and Declan.